 Setting up a User Group

-You can then chose the level of access appropriate for the users.
-This is also know as Context.
+You can then choose the level of access appropriate for the users.
+This is also known as Context.

 User Roles and context